Failure (band): 2018–present: In the Future... EP/LP releases, Wild Type Droid and Location Lost

 On July 3, 2020, the band released a re-recorded cover of "Enjoy the Silence", titled "Enjoy the Silence 2020" for sale on Bandcamp.
 Failure had originally covered the song in 1998 for the tribute album For the Masses and re-recorded the song due to the album being hard to find, being out of print for several years and not available on streaming sites.
 Ken Andrews stated that Failure received the blessing of Depeche Mode for the updated cover.

 As of December 2021, Failure moved their digital releases to Bandcamp going forward, including prior albums released with Ingrooves & Slash Records.
 On February 1, 2022, Failure released a statement that they would be removing their music from Spotify due to policies regarding COVID vaccine misinformation and artist royalties.
 Albums under Rhino Records, who purchased the rights to Slash's back catalog, remains on the service.

 Ken Andrews appeared on a podcast by Shiner's Allen Epley on April 26, 2021, stating that Failure was currently working on music for an upcoming album.
 The band's sixth studio LP, Wild Type Droid, was released on December 3, 2021.
 On January 12, 2022, Failure announced a tour to support the new album during June & July 2022.
 Debuting at the "Wild Type Droid" tour, a documentary of the band was announced with interview footage previewed in place of an opening act.
 The footage was shot as far back as 2016 (of note, Matt Pinfield before the December 2018 accident that incapacitated him for months).
 It was announced that the producers turned over the footage of the incomplete project to Failure as of 2023.

 The concert film We Are Hallucinations featuring performances from the band's Wild Type Droid tour was released to Veeps on December 15, 2022.
 A blu-ray version was released on July 6, 2023.

+Failure's seventh album, Location Lost, was released on April 24, 2026.
+The band will tour in April and May of 2026.

 Musical style

 Musically, the band has been described as alternative rock, art rock, space rock, post-grunge and alternative metal.
 However in December 2021, Edwards stated that the band may be leaning away from the space rock themes and iconography in their future work.
-Failure has cited a number of bands as influences, including the Beatles, Pink Floyd, and the Cure.
+Failure has cited a number of bands as influences, including Sonic Youth, the Pixies, Big Star, the Cars, the Police, Miles Davis, AC/DC, Led Zeppelin, Nirvana, Killing Joke, Radiohead, Japan, Rush, Peter Gabriel, David Bowie, George Michael, Kate Bush, the Beatles, Pink Floyd, and the Cure.

+They have been cited as an influence by Paramore, Tool, Deftones, Limp Bizkit, Cloakroom, Basement, and Cave In.